modular/modular/LLCL/docs/AsyncValue.md

 this state, any `andThen` requests are queued up until the value transitions into a ready state.

-**"Constructed":** An `AsyncValue` in constructed state is obtained from `AsyncValue::createConstructed<T>` or `AsyncValueRef<T>::createConstructed` static method, which take the arguments to the constructor.
-This state is used by code that finds it convenient to construct a C++ type directly into an AsyncValue, manipulate it in place for a while, and eventually complete it by transitioning to a ready state.
-This can be useful for types that are non-movable.
-If transitioning to "value available", the waiter list is notified.
-When transitioning to "error", the value is destructed, the error is installed and then the waiter list is notified.
+**"Unconstructed (with inline waiter)":** An `AsyncValue` in unconstructed state works exactly like an `kUnconstructed` one, but has its first waiter held in the payload field.
+Clients of `AsyncValue` will never have to worry about this.

 **"Value Available":** This is the state that most `AsyncValue`s achieve where they hold a completed C++ value and where all `andThen` waiters are notified.
-You can directly create an `AsyncValue` in this state with `AsyncValue::createReady<T>` or `AsyncValueRef<T>::createReady`, but most cases will create one in unconstructed and transition to this state with the `emplace(...)` method, or start in constructed state and transition with the `markReady()` method.
+You can directly create an `AsyncValue` in this state with `AsyncValue::createReady<T>` or `AsyncValueRef<T>::createReady`, but most cases will create one in unconstructed and transition to this state with the `emplace(...)` method.

 **"Error":** This state indicates that the computation creating the value had an error.
-You may create an `AsyncValue` directly in this state with the `createError` method, but a more typical usage is to determine that an unconstructed or constructed `AsyncValue` had a problem, and transition it to this state with the `setToError` method.
+You may create an `AsyncValue` directly in this state with the `createError` method, but a more typical usage is to determine that an unconstructed `AsyncValue` had a problem, and transition it to this state with the `setToError` method.

 ## Indirect Async Values